mycel-labs/atp/packages/chain-registry/README.md

 # ATP Chain Registry
-A comprehensive, type-safe chain registry for multi-chain applications, designed for SolverOS and cross-chain arbitrage systems.
+A comprehensive, type-safe chain registry for multi-chain applications, designed for ATP and cross-chain arbitrage systems.
 Built with Rust and following CAIP (Chain Agnostic Improvement Proposals) standards.

 ## 🎯 Overview